GermanLL/Sistemaventas.germanluna/README.md

 - Use the HeidiSQL database.

-- Place the project folder in the htdocs (Xampp).
+- Place the project folder in the htdocs (Xampp). name the folder sistema-ventas

 3. **Database Configuration:**